-A new study examines in what sense a neutron star-black hole binary could the ‘holy grail’ for testing gravity.
+A new study examines in what sense a neutron star-black hole binary could be the ‘holy grail’ for testing gravity.

 The intermittent light emitted by pulsars, the most precise timekeepers in the universe, allows scientists to verify Einstein’s theory of relativity, especially when these objects are paired up with another neutron star or white dwarf that interferes with their gravity.
 However, this theory could be analyzed much more effectively if a pulsar with a black hole were found, except in two particular cases, according to researchers from Spain and India.